Dear readers of ADxS.org, please forgive the disruption.

 • Effect:

-• Curiosity behavior and exploratory behavior restricted
+• Curiosity and exploratory behavior restricted

-• In separation situation:
+• In a separation situation:

-• Children react fearfully
+• Children react anxiously

 • Fear unfamiliar situation

-• Show extreme load
+• Show extreme stress

-• Stress even before attachment figure leaves
+• Stress even before the attachment figure leaves

 as no positive outcome of the unknown situation is expected